mike8790/Eyeblink_data_collection_and_analysis/README.md

 Instrumental conditioning data was accessed during experiment to control experiment (detect if participant gave CR at correct time and stop/ allow airpuff deliver): script used to access camera data to control instrumental conditioning experiments in real-time: 'real_time_eyeblink_detection.m' script used to transform captured camera data to check post-hoc that detections/ non-detections of CRs in real-time was accurate: 'instrumental_eyeblink_raw2timeseries.m'

-Directory 'IEC_100222_class' contains timeseries and timing structure which can be used to run a tester of 'Stripped_EBC_CR_Analysis.m'.
-Data is contains no identifying personal information.